3. Guest Node Walk-through¶

 Note

-A guest node involves two resources: the one you explicitly configured creates the guest, and Pacemaker creates an implicit resource for the pacemaker_remote connection, which will be named the same as the value of the remote-node attribute of the explicit resource.
-When we killed pacemaker_remote, it is the implicit resource that failed, which is why the failed action starts with guest1 and not vm-guest1.
+A guest node involves two resources: an explicitly configured resource that you create, which manages the virtual machine (the VirtualDomain resource in our example); and an implicit resource that Pacemaker creates, which manages the pacemaker-remoted connection to the guest.
+The implicit resource’s name is the value of the explicit resource’s remote-node meta attribute.
+When we killed pacemaker-remoted, the implicit resource is what failed.
+That’s why the failed action starts with guest1 and not vm-guest1.

 Cluster name: mycluster